Trump to block U.S. downloads of TikTok, WeChat on Sunday

 Some Americans may find workarounds.
 There is nothing that would bar an American from traveling to a foreign country and downloading either app, or potentially using a virtual private network and a desktop client, officials conceded.

-Reporting by David Shepardson; additional reporting by Karen Freifeld and Alexandra Alper editing by Chris Sanders, Lincoln Feast, Carmel Crimmins and Andrea Ricci
+Reporting by David Shepardson, Echo Wang and Alexandra Alper; additional reporting by Pe Le and Karen Freifeld; editing by Chris Sanders, Lincoln Feast, Carmel Crimmins and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.